What was the Trust Society?

 At its Annual General Meeting on May 21, 2011 (after much debate about what possible future role it might have), the Board and membership of the Cape Roger Curtis Trust Society voted to formally dissolve.
 Since the Trust Society website contained a wealth of material on the Cape, the Bowen Island Conservancy agreed to incorporate the majority of pages into this website in order to preserve this valuable source of information and background, for use in future conservation issues.

-Cape Roger Curtis
+What is Cape Roger Curtis?

 Before it was developed, Cape Roger Curtis was the jewel of British Columbia’s Bowen Island: a magnificent 255 hectare wilderness on 3.7 km of Bowen’s south and west coasts, encompassing coastal bluffs with a mosaic of Arbutus, Seaside Juniper, wildflower meadows, coniferous and deciduous forests, riparian areas, and mussel and eel grass beds offshore.